 Jealousy is awful.
 It’s an energy-sucking, life-draining emotion that often spawns anger and despair.
 But it’s also an instinct, and a very strong, natural one that’s nearly impossible to eradicate.
 Hopefully no one experiences it all day, every day, or feels utterly consumed by it … but I’d wager that most people feel a surge every once in a while.
 So I’ve been thinking about ways to turn that sporadic jealousy around to make it less harmful and more beneficial.
 I’m wondering if you’re very, very careful, if you can’t extract something positive from comparison-based jealousy.
 Let’s see what you think of this experimental idea:

 When you observe someone who has an absolutely amazing set of curves, you may feel envy.
 You may wish you had those curves for yourself.
 You may feel like you’re missing out on something great by having your curves instead of hers.
 But consider this: Somewhere out in this great, big, diverse world of ours is someone who feels jealous of YOU.
 Someone has looked at you and coveted your hair, nails, breasts, calves, eyelashes, skin, or smile.
 Someone has looked at your face, figure, or body, and felt a stab of envy.
-And that goes for ALL of you, even if you sometimes feel dull or uninteresting.
 There is beauty in every body, and people recognize it when they see it.
 And when they recognize it, they frequently envy it.

 I am in no way saying that body comparison is wise, nor jealousy healthy.
 Neither is a productive use of time or energy, especially ongoing.
 But both the activity of comparison and the experience of jealousy are nearly impossible to avoid, and I just wonder if considering their flip side could be beneficial, at least in terms of gaining perspective.